 This decision will be made on a case-by-case basis.
 If a speaker has an emergency the program administrator should let the CME office know immediately.
 Once the situation has been reviewed by the CME office a decision will be made.
 It is imperative that the new speaker/presenter complete and sign a disclosure immediately and the program administrator send that to the CME office within 24 hours.

-Q. How does a Program Administrator handle a Conflict of Interest for an annual program?
+Q. How does a Activity Director or Activity Administrator handle a Conflict of Interest for an annual program?

-Q. How does a Program Administrator handle a Conflict of Interest for an RSS program?
+Q. How does a Activity Director or Activity Administrator handle a Conflict of Interest for an RSS program?

 Conflicts of Interest for an Regularly Scheduled Series (RSS) approved event are handled according to ACCME Standards.
-If an RSS approved CME event has speakers/presenters that have conflicts noted on disclosures the CME office will request that the Program Administrator review the disclosure carefully and be sure that the conflict identified on the disclosure is noted identical to the flyer for that RSS.
-It is the responsibility of the program administrator to provide the CME office with concise data and accurate forms.
+If an RSS approved CME event has speakers/presenters that have conflicts noted on disclosures the CME office will request that the Activity Director review the disclosure carefully and be sure that the conflict identified on the disclosure is noted identical to the flyer for that RSS.
+It is the responsibility of the Activity Director with their Activity Administrator to provide the CME office with concise data and accurate forms.